 The Three Main Types of Weed Eaters

-If there’s one reason why so many gardeners have such a tough time deciding which weed eater is the best one to buy, it’s the number of different types available.
+If there’s one reason why so many gardeners have such a tough time deciding which weed eater is the best to buy, it’s the number of different trimmers available.

-One minute you’re looking at large, powerful gas trimmer, the next you’re presented with a rather svelte-looking electric model.
+On one hand you’re looking at large, powerful gas trimmer, on the other you’re presented with a rather svelte-looking electric model.

 On the surface, any type of weed eater will do the job perfectly well.
 That said, there are some notable differences between each of the three main models that do impact the way they can be used.